J-O-B/ripe-recipe/README.md

 ### Languages
-> 1. HTML5
+> 1. HTML / HTML5

->    1. HTML makes up the foundation of this project.
+HTML makes up the foundation of this project.

-> 2. CSS3
+> 2. CSS / CSS3

->   1. CSS3 is used for all styling throught this application.
+CSS3 is used for all styling throught this application.

 > 3. JavaScript

->   1. JavaScript is used for all interactive forms and is used to compliment Python code regarding forms.
+JavaScript is used for all interactive forms and is used to compliment Python code regarding forms.

 > 4. Python

->   1. Python is the brains behind this project.
+Python is the brains behind this project.
 All website routing as well as all database information is passed via a Python program.

 ### Frameworks, Libraries & Other
 1. Gitpod